-The incumbent maintains a close and continuing working relationship with the Regional Counsel and Chief Counsel/Associate Regional Counsel for Housing Finance and Programs, Office of General Counsel and the Regional Administrator, office managers and directors, program specialists, and city and state legal advisors and officials.
+The incumbent maintains a close and continuing working relationship with the Office of General Counsel, Regional Counsel and Field Counsel, Regional Administrator, office managers and directors, program specialists, and city and state legal advisors and officials.
 The incumbent conducts and/or participates in the legal aspects of formulating office operating policy.
-The incumbent recommends policies and developing procedures and regulations implementing new or amended legislation affecting Departmental programs.
-The incumbent attends meetings on behalf of the Regional Counsel or Chief Counsel/Associate Regional Counsel for Housing Finance and Programs as the principal legal advisor and consultant in program areas and provides expert technical assistance and direction on the most complex and important legal matters.
+The incumbent acts as principal attorney in charge of recommending policies and developing procedures and regulations implementing new or amended legislation affecting Departmental programs.
+The incumbent attends meetings on behalf of the Regional Administrator as the principal legal advisor and consultant in program areas and provides expert technical assistance and direction on the most complex and important legal matters.

 The incumbent confers with nationally recognized bond counsel and attorneys, and with representatives of local public bodies, public and private developers, and deals directly with high officials of the state housing finance agency, including its director and counsel.
 The incumbent advises such representatives and participates with these officials in the discussion of policy and operating problems, with special responsibilities for contributing advice and opinions regarding the legal implications of questions presented, proposes courses of action, and advises on significant policy decisions.
-The incumbent consults with city officials regarding such matters as final proposals to finance assisted housing projects for the elderly and the like, including consultations regarding financing documents for bond proposals.
+The incumbent consults with city officials regarding such matters as final proposals to finance assisted housing projects for the elderly and the like, including consulting regarding financing documents for bond proposals.
 The incumbent is responsible for interpreting extremely complex and difficult legal questions related to the statutes, regulations and handbooks governing the various HUD programs.
-This function often results from requests for interpretations by private sector clients and state and local officials, as well as program division heads and very high ranking departmental officials.
-The incumbent responds to inquiries to the Department from officials at federal, state and local levels, including mayors, and county commissioners as well as other elected and appointed officials, regarding community development funded activities, as well as inquiries on resource/categorical programs still in existence in the jurisdiction.
-This work often necessitates not only full knowledge of the CDBG statutes and regulations but also pertinent statutes and regulations governing programs no longer funded but which are still ongoing.
-Such resource/categorical programs relate back to laws enacted in the late 1940's to the present requiring specialized skill and knowledge including research into the legislative history of laws and regulations.
+This function often results from requests for interpretations by the private sector clients and state and local officials, as well as program division heads and very high ranking departmental officials.

+The incumbent responds to inquiries to the Department from local officials at all levels such as mayors and county commissioners regarding community development funded activities as well as inquiries on resource/categorical programs still in existence in the jurisdiction.
+This would necessitate not only full knowledge of the CDBG acts and regulations but also pertinent acts and regulations governing programs no longer funded but still ongoing.
+Such resource/categorical programs relate back to laws enacted in the late 1940's to the present.

-The incumbent provides training in legal matters to staff assigned to the field office as well as participation in local, regional, and national training on programs or issues assigned to the field office.
+The incumbent provides training in legal matters to staff assigned to the regional office as well as participation in local, national and regional training on programs or issues assigned to the regional office.